hedberg/django-mailgun-incoming/README.rst

 Customisation can be done by

-- adding processing logic triggered by the email_recieved signal
+- adding processing logic triggered by the email_recieved signal (e.g. connecting a user object to the email)
 - extending the email model
 - passing parameters to the Incoming view
 - subclassing the Incoming view